borosenthusiast/discord-calc/README.md

 !calctotal => Provides the sum of total earnings to date.

 !calcmetrics => Parameters for !calcmetric are a single option from the list that follows: daybest, best, worst.
 Provides metrics for average earnings for each day of the week, the best earning day to date, and the worst earning day to date.

+!calcexport => Exports current earnings from DB into a csv file.
+Requires specific privileges.